TijmenWierenga/LaravelChargebee/README.md

 use App\Http\Requests;
 use Illuminate\Http\Request;
+use Illuminate\Support\Facades\Auth;

 class SubscriptionController extends Controller
 {
     public function create()
     {
         // Authenticate a user or create one.
+Note that this is a dummy login.
+Not to be used in production.
         $user = User::first();
         Auth::login($user);